fleetdm/fleet/articles/automatic-software-install-in-fleet.md

 - Linux: .deb

 Coming soon:
-- Ability to auto install from Apple VPP.
+- Ability to auto install from App store (VPP).
 - Install on iOS and iPadOS

 ## Using fleet API/GitOps: